Jonathon-Fleming/ToxPi-GIS/Examples/Vignette3- Using ToxPi_creation_customized.md

 1C.
 Run [ToxPi_creation_customized.py](../ToxPi_creation_customized.py) from windows command prompt using the following commands and parameters
 Note: If you previosuly ran Vignette2, make sure to redownload the data file as it was altered in Vignette2
 ```
-"%PROGRAMFILES%\ArcGIS\Pro\bin\Python\Scripts\proenv" (Used to load ArcGIS Pro environment)
+"%PROGRAMFILES%\ArcGIS\Pro\bin\Python\Scripts\proenv" (Used to load ArcGIS Pro environment, see troubleshooting if a custom installation was done)
-python location\ToxPi_creation.py inputfile outputfile.lyrx (Used to run script, replace location with path to file)
+python location\ToxPi_creation.py inputfile outputfolder\outputfile.lyrx (Used to run script, replace location with path to file)

 Parameters:
 * inputfile - The ToxPi GUI results file to draw ToxPi features from
-* outputfile.lyrx - The location for the result lyrx file output by the script.
-Please add .lyrx
+* outputfolder\outputfile.lyrx - The location for the result lyrx file output by the script.
+Please add folder and .lyrx
 ```

 * Example: